 If you are struggling with breaking habits, building new healthier habits, teaching your children right from wrong, or managing your employees through behaviorism theories, the best thing you can do is get more information about this field of psychology.
 You can find many books and articles on the subject, particularly for building and breaking habits.

 If you are having a particularly difficult time breaking a bad habit, behavioral psychology applications could help.
 A therapist can help you break habits, especially addictions, through behaviorism techniques.
 Addictions such as those to nicotine, alcohol, opioids, and other drugs can often be broken using conditioning techniques discovered through the study of behavioral psychology.

-If you are fighting addiction and need help, contact a therapist today.
+If you are working through addiction and need help, contact a therapist today.
 Even if you are unable to find or afford a psychologist near you, you still have options.
-Organizations such as BetterHelp are here to provide you with round the clock access to therapists to help you through your addiction and on to a better life.
+Organizations such as BetterHelp are here to provide you with round-the-clock access to therapists to help you through your addiction and on to a better life.
 Contact us today to learn more or to get started with therapy.